aiwolfdial/AIWolfNLAgentPython/README.md

 1. Please fill `host` ,`port` ,`name1` in `res/config.ini`.
-host and port should be set to specified locations of the contest server, or your own server if any. name1 should be a unique name within other agents.
+host and port should be set to specified locations of the contest server, or your own server if any. name1 should be a unique name within other agents. game specifies the number of consecutive games to be played.

 ・例
 ```